joaompinto/janito/README.md

 - 🔍 Smart code search and editing
 - 💻 Interactive terminal interface with rich formatting
 - 📊 Detailed token usage tracking and cost reporting with cache savings analysis
-- 🛑 Token and tool usage reporting even when interrupted with Ctrl+C
 - 🌐 Web page fetching with content extraction capabilities
 - 🔄 Parameter profiles for optimizing Claude's behavior for different tasks
 - 📋 Line delta tracking to monitor net changes in files